alestrunda/mynotes/README.md

 Simple CRUD application to manage notes.

-Made as SPA (react), back-end in node.js, without database, only static data, so all changes are lost on restart.
+Made as SPA (react, context API, typescript), back-end in node.js, without database, only static data, so all changes are lost on restart.

 App can run even without server.